AP Exam Review

 Establishing entry points into a variety of questions

 This activity has students categorizing and organizing a year’s worth of AP Calculus content by skill.
 Instead of focusing just on what topics will appear on the exam, this activity has students thinking about how they will need to know those topics, and what they might be asked to do around those topics.
-The core document offers six verbs (Approximate, Interpret, Know/Memorize, Justify, Apply, and Understand) and lists both an object and a method: “justify (verb) a relative extrema (object) with the First or Second Derivative Test (method)” or “approximate (verb) a definite integral (object) using Riemann sums and trapezoidal approximations (method)”.
-The goal is for students to identify both the ‘what’ and the ‘how’, since in our experience they tend to know either one or the other, but not necessarily both.
+The core document offers seven verbs (Approximate, Interpret, Know/Memorize, Justify, Apply, Understand, and Determine) and lists the associated skills.
+The goal is for students to identify both the 'what' (ex: justify a relative extrema) and the 'how' (ex: with the First or Second Derivative Test).
 By giving students a quick reminder of the method that is needed to perform a certain task on the AP Exam, students gain an entry point into a wide variety of questions.

 The “Understand” category represents the conceptual underpinnings of the course.
 We can’t really predict all the creative ways the College Board will assess this information, but having a deep understanding of these concepts will enable students to tackle any problem.